bendilley/dotfiles/README.md

 # and put any system-specific settings in ~/.profile

 # zsh is the only shell to support kubectl completion atm
+# You'll have to move the .zshrc out of the way which omyzsh installed
 ln -s workspace/dotfiles/.zshrc

 ln -s workspace/dotfiles/.vim